Parish church

-A parish church (or parochial church) in Christianity is the church which acts as the religious centre of a parish.
+In Christianity, a parish church or parochial church is a church which acts as the religious centre of a parish.
 In many parts of the world, especially in rural areas, the parish church may play a significant role in community activities, often allowing its premises to be used for non-religious community events.
 The church building reflects this status, and there is considerable variety in the size and style of parish churches.
 Many villages in Europe have churches that date back to the Middle Ages, but all periods of architecture are represented.